memgraph/docs/products/memgraph/v0.15.0/how_to_guides/manage-users-using-ldap.md

 So now when Alice logs in, Memgraph will go through the following entries:
 `cn=admin,ou=roles,dc=memgraph,dc=com` and
 `cn=moderator,ou=roles,dc=memgraph,dc=com`.
-Because Alice is a member of the `moderator` role mapping Memgraph will assign role moderator to Alice.
+Because Alice is a member of the `moderator` role mapping, Memgraph will assign role moderator to Alice.

 Now as the user `dba` we can issue `SHOW ROLE FOR alice;` and we will see that indeed Alice now has the role `moderator`.